Unsupervised Source-Free Ranking of Biomedical Segmentation Models Under Distribution Shift: Introduction

 \section{Introduction}

-Segmentation is a ubiquitous problem in biomedical image analysis as it plays a key role in the interpretation of biological and anatomical structures.
-While modern deep learning methods have significantly improved segmentation accuracy, their practical use remains limited by the need for labour-intensive, pixel-wise annotation of training data.
-Transfer learning\,\cite{weiss_survey_2016,mustafa_supervised_2021} aims to address this problem through re-use of networks trained on other datasets (``source''), either similar to the dataset of current interest (``target'') or sufficiently large to sample all possible targets.
-The latter approach has been prevalent in the analysis of natural images, while in biomedical imaging, many practitioners rely on training domain-specific models on their own data\,\cite{isensee2021nnu}.
-Community efforts such as the BioImage Model Zoo (BMZ)\,\cite{ouyang_bioimage_2022} make many such models publicly available, public challenges like the ToothFairy series\,\cite{2024TMI} drive the creation and sharing of new models, and emerging large generalist models have had their first successes in the biomedical domain\,\cite{archit_segment_2025,pachitariu_cellpose-sam_2025,stringer_cellpose_2020}.
-These initiatives raise challenges in selecting the best model for a target dataset when multiple models---trained on the same task but with varying settings, architectures, or source data---are available.
+Segmentation is a ubiquitous problem in biomedical images, vital for the interpretation of biological and anatomical structures.
+While modern deep learning has significantly improved segmentation accuracy, practical use is limited by the labour-intensive annotation of training data.
+Model transfer~\cite{weiss_survey_2016,mustafa_supervised_2021}, with or without fine-tuning, offers a potential solution by reusing pre-trained ``source'' networks for new ``target'' datasets of interest.
+In biomedical imaging, where comprehensive public training datasets are rare, and new imaging modalities continue to emerge, practitioners often train domain-specific models~\cite{isensee2021nnu}.
+Community initiatives such as the BioImage Model Zoo (BMZ)~\cite{ouyang_bioimage_2022}, public challenges such as ToothFairy~\cite{2024TMI}, and emerging large generalist models~\cite{archit_segment_2025,pachitariu_cellpose-sam_2025,stringer_cellpose_2020,wasserthal_totalsegmentator_2023} have created a growing ecosystem of reusable models.
+This raises the practical challenge of model selection when multiple candidate models---trained on the same task but with varying settings, architectures, or source data---are available.